-- 44. There are several key areas of uncertainty that influence the carbon budget required to meet a temperature target: - a) Probability of meeting the target.
-Higher probabilities of meeting a given temperature target (e.g. 2°C) require a more stringent carbon budget.
+- 41. There are several key areas of uncertainty that influence the carbon budget required to meet a temperature target: - a) Probability of meeting the target.
+Higher probabilities of meeting a given temperature target (e.g., 2°C) require a more stringent carbon budget.
 Thus, there is a critical trade-off: relaxing the carbon budget to make it more feasible to meet means that there is a lower probability of achieving the desired temperature target. - b) Accounting for other greenhouse gases.
 Non-CO2 gases (e.g., methane (CH4) and nitrous oxide (N2O)), which are important contributors to warming, are assumed to be reduced to zero at the same rate as CO2 is reduced to zero.
 If non-CO2 gases are not reduced, or reduced more slowly than CO2, then the CO2 budget is reduced accordingly.
 Most of the CH4 and N2O emissions arise from the agricultural sector, where emission reductions are generally considered to be more difficult and expensive to achieve than for the electricity generation sector.
-Thus, carbon budgets are often configured on the basis that reduction of CO_2 emissions from the electricity and transport sectors is more technologically feasible and less expensive than for the non-CO2 gases, and therefore CO2 emissions should be reduced even further to compensate for the continued emission of non-CO2 gases.
+Thus, carbon budgets

-- c) Accounting for feedbacks in the climate system.
-Carbon cycle feedbacks, such as permafrost melting or abrupt shift of the Amazon rainforest to a savanna, are not accounted for in the carbon budget approach.
-Including estimates for these would reduce the budget further (Ciais et al. 2013).
+- are often configured on the basis that reduction of CO2 emissions from the electricity and transport sectors is more technologically feasible and less expensive than for the non-CO2 gases, and therefore CO2 emissions should be reduced even further to compensate for the continued emission of non-CO2 gases. - c) Accounting for feedbacks in the climate system.
+Some carbon cycle feedbacks, such as permafrost melting or abrupt shift of the Amazon rainforest to a savanna, are not accounted for in the carbon budget approach.
+Including estimates for these would reduce the budget further (Ciais et al. 2013; Steffen et al. 2018).
 These are likely to be very significant.
-Quantitative estimates suggest that at a 2°C temperature rise (the upper Paris accord target), about 100-200 Gt C (billion tonnes of carbon, emitted as CO2) of additional emissions to the atmosphere (about 10-20 years worth of human emissions at current rates) would be emitted (Ciais et al. 2013; Steffen et al. 2018).
-The upper estimate would virtually wipe out the remaining carbon budget (see Table 1 below). - 45.
+Quantitative estimates suggest that at a 2°C temperature rise (the upper Paris accord target), about 110 Gt C (billion tonnes of carbon, emitted as CO2) of additional emissions to the atmosphere (about 11 years worth of human emissions at current rates) would be emitted (Steffen et al. 2018).
+These estimated feedbacks would cut the remaining carbon budget in half (see Table 1 below). - 42.
 Applying the carbon budget for a 2°C target demonstrates how it can be used.
 The IPCC estimates that for a greater than 66% probability of limiting global average temperature rise to no more than 2°C, cumulative human emissions since 1870 must be less than 1,000 Gt C (emitted as CO2) (IPCC 2013).
-If non-CO2 greenhouse gases are not reduced at the same rate, the carbon budget must be reduced by up to a further 210 Gt C to 790 Gt C (see 41b) above).
-From 1870 through 2017 cumulative human emissions have been about 575 Gt C (Collins et al. 2013; Le Quéré C et al.2017).
-The remaining budget then becomes 215 Gt C. - 46.
-The current rate of human emissions of CO_2 is about 10 Gt C per year (Le Quéré et al. 2017), so at these present rates of emissions, the carbon budget would be consumed in little more than two decades (at about 2040). - 47.
+If non-CO2 greenhouse gases are not reduced at the same rate, the carbon budget must be reduced by up to a further 210 Gt C to 790 Gt C (see 42b) above).
+From 1870 through 2018 cumulative human emissions have been about 585 Gt C (Collins et al. 2013; Le Quéré C et al.2018).
+The remaining budget then becomes 205 Gt C. - 43.
+The current rate of human emissions of CO2 is about 10 Gt C per year (Le Quéré et al. 2018), so at these present rates of emissions, the carbon budget would be consumed in about two decades (at about 2040). - 44.
 I summarise this analysis in tabular form below: